KAMAELUA/ngx-draggable-widget-kama/projects/ngx-draggable-widget-kama/README.md

 Original Ngx Draggable Widget is a **_drag & drop , resize , cascade , overlap_** capable __"[ngWidgetContainer]"__ and __"[ngWidget]"__ structural directive component library for [Angular 4](https://devdocs.io/angular~4/).
 The demo included in this repo follows the [Angular CLI based quick start](https://cli.angular.io/)

-Check the live example at [Ngx Draggable Widget Demo with dynamic configuration](http://draggablewidgets.alanaamy.net/)

-#### Setup
+### Setup

 ----------

-To use the Ngx Draggable Widget, simply run `npm install ngx-draggable-widget-kama` and then include the `NgDraggableWidgetModule` in your project module imports (see Example for more details).
+To use the Ngx Draggable Widget Kama, simply run `npm install ngx-draggable-widget-kama` and then include the `NgDraggableWidgetModule` in your project module imports (see Example for more details).

 If you want help with development or try the demo, it's not hard.
 First you'll need to install [Node](http://nodejs.org) and check out a copy of the repo.
 Then run: